rancher/rancher/docs/infrastructure/containers/index.md

 ## Containers
 ---

-<span class="highlight">A container is where applications and it's dependencies are launched through Docker. </span>

 ### Adding Containers

 Typically, we recommend that people add containers using [services]({{site.baseurl}}/docs/services/projects/adding-services) as it provides a little more flexibility for the user, but sometimes we understand that you might want to spin up one container.